GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/08-educationalMaterials.md

 For example, if my code cleans and reformats livestock data, I might call my script `20210703_faoLivestockProductionDataCleaning.R`

+---

+More on our standard date and time convention is covered in [standard date and time convention](https://gbadskedoc.org/docs/Data-Governance-Handbook-for-GBADs/educationalMaterials#standard-date-and-time-convention)

+---

 **Variable naming**

 Use `snake_case` for naming variables and functions in your code.
 Using a standardized naming convention improves code readability and interpretability.